-The Zoom Server uses SQL for some of its other modules too.
-If it is already configured and you would like to use the same SQL database for the Hub as well, then simply select the Copy from Zoom option.
-If you want to create a new or separate SQL database for the Hub, then follow here to download your OS-specific installer of MySQL.
+The Zoom Server also uses SQL to store process data for some of its other modules too.
+If it is already configured for your Transcoder and you would like to use the same SQL database for the Hub as well, then simply select the Use Same as Transcoder option.
+If you want to create a new or separate SQL database for the Hub, then follow instructions here to download your OS-specific installer of MySQL.
 Run the installer and follow the instructions.
 Create a user and provide the host, username, password, driver (com.mysql.cj.jdbc.Driver) details here.

 In this section, the details of all destination tiers are added.

 FS Tier 1

 Configure any File System paths, that are used by Zoom, for use by the Hub.
 The paths should be with respect to Hub and mount points should be mounted on Hub as well.

 - Default: Comma-separated list of TPM (Third Party Mount point) paths whose assets are expected to be archived using the current Hub.

 - Direct Asset Archive DB Mount Path: The default location where the Zoom Server archives the direct-ingest assets.

 - Project-wise TPM Mapping: Project-specific archive destination locations for proxy and direct assets as configured in the Zoom Server archive settings.

 Configure any File System paths here that will not be accessible by Zoom, but by the Hub for archiving.

 - Default: Comma-separated list of TPM paths whose assets are expected to be archived using the current Hub.